MerlijnWajer/Simba-website/index.rst

 Simba 0.97.1 (Stable Release)
 ---------------------------

-The current stable release is Simba 0.97.1.
+The current stable release is Simba 0.97.1, with the Simba version at 972.
+(Don't forget to update Simba after installing)
 See :ref:`download`.

 .. _whatis: